TheOdinProject/curriculum/rails_programming/mailers_advanced_topics/advanced_topics.md

 ### Advanced Routing

-You should be quite familiar by now with the bread and butter of routing -- converting RESTful requests using the familiar HTTP verbs into mappings for specific controller actions (whether using the `#resources` method or explicitly specifying them using the `get` method.
+You should be quite familiar by now with the bread and butter of routing -- converting RESTful requests using the familiar HTTP verbs into mappings for specific controller actions (whether using the `#resources` method or explicitly specifying them using the `get` method).
 That's 90% of what you'll use your routes file for... but that other 10% gives you some pretty neat options like redirecting directly from the routes file, nesting routes inside each other, or parsing parameters from the incoming request.

 #### Singular Resources